 Your personal information may be used to:

-- administer, monitor and evaluate projects which we have agreed to fund;
+- administer, monitor and evaluate projects, grants, awards;

 - research and develop our services and projects.

-For the purposes set out above, we may disclose your personal information to individuals and organisations.
-These include:
+For the purposes set out above, we may disclose your personal information to:

 - outsourced service providers who manage the services we provide;